10 Common Teacher Interview Questions And Answers

 Example: "How would you define success in this particular job role?"

-Apart from the commonly asked questions above, you should also be prepared to answer a variety of questions regarding the nature and challenges of the teaching position you are applying for.
+Apart from the commonly asked questions above, you are also required to be prepared to answer a variety of questions regarding the nature and challenges of the teaching position you are applying for.
 Here are 3 such categories of teacher interview questions:

 General teacher interview questions